Bovada Super Bowl Betting Offer: Claim $250 In NFL Free Bets

 - Kansas City Chiefs @ +115

-Bet In ANY US State – Then, sticking with the ‘OFFSHORE’ tag, this is a huge perk for customers as it means Bovada DON’T have to follow any set gambling rules that might be in place in certain states.
+Bet In ANY US State – Betting offshore is a huge perk for customers as it means Bovada does not have to follow any set gambling rules that might be in place in certain states.
 Like Texas or California, where betting is still restricted.

 Multiple Deposit Options Supported – Bovada accepts several safe and secure payment options, including credit card and crypto – so, depending on your currency preferences there are many options.
-There are also fast payouts with Bovada, no winning bans or maximum payouts.
+There are also fast payouts with Bovada, no winning bans, restrictions or maximum payouts.

 Minimum Age Just 18 and No ID Checks – The final plus, is that you can join as young as 18 (normally 21 with US sportsbooks) and there are no KYC or ID checks on sign-up so there is no need to hand over your personal details.